thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 ### Input

-The command arguments themselves and further arguments must be given from **stdin**.
+The command themselves and further required arguments must be given as command-line arguments.
+The only exception is `update-list`, which requires **stdin** input.

 ### Output